 What is free verse?
 Here’s a quick and simple definition:

-Free verse is the name given to poetry that doesn’t use any strict rhyme scheme.
+Free verse is the name given to poetry that doesn’t use any strict meter or rhyme scheme.
 Because it has no set meter, poems written in free verse can have lines of any length, from a single word to much longer.
 William Carlos Williams’s short poem “The Red Wheelbarrow” is written in free verse.
-It reads: “so much depends / upon / a red wheel / barrow / glazed with rain / water / beside the white / chickens.”or
+It reads: “so much depends / upon / a red wheel / barrow / glazed with rain / water / beside the white / chickens.”

 Some additional key details about free verse: